 2D or 3D visualizations are great though the haptic part missing.
 It can be interesting to include a plan or map on your mood board with extra information on the scale, etc.

 Once you have a clear perception of point 2. , think about the solution you can offer.
 And only then, and not before, translate these solutions in images, textures, colors, and text.

 By sticking to this process, you will always have an answer to your client’s questions or arguments because the entire process is well-thought and studied.
 That doesn’t mean that you will still get the visual part right from the beginning, but the structure behind it is solid, and you have arguments why you chose this or that material.

 You want to avoid answering the question of ‘why did you pick these textures’, with “I thought they looked good on the board and fit in the overall composition.”

 If you’ve done the first part of the analysis, you are much better off than starting from the gut feeling and stay only there.
 There are always exceptions to the rule, but if you want to feel more confident during your mood board presentation, I recommend this process.

-The mood board masterclass I teach in Barcelona has been translated into a very complete online course based on six years working with creative individuals who come from a wide array of disciplines and with design and marketing teams in corporate environments.
+The mood board masterclass I teach in Barcelona has been translated into a complete online course based on six years of working with creative individuals who come from a wide array of disciplines and with design and marketing teams in corporate environments.
 If you’d like to learn more about the program, please have a look.